bogdaneremia/apimanagement/apip.md

 ### Login to API Platform

-- Now login to API Platform
+- Now login to API Platform - Management Portal
-  - < apip url !!>/apiplatform/apis
-  - Please note that the username is different than the one used by OIC (same password)
-- Here is my API:
+- Here is my API (look for CreateServiceOrg-*NN* unique API):

 ![](images/apip/image010.png)

 - Note: a Plan has also been created.
 APIs are made available to developers through Plans.